Nuts are a diverse and nutritionally rich food group with numerous varieties to explore, each with its own set of unique nutritional benefits,

 - Are There Any Downsides To Eating Nuts?

-In fact, historical records show that acorns played an important role in human diets as early as 6000 BC (1).
+Throughout history, acorns have served as a food source and were once a dietary staple worldwide.
+Interestingly, historical records show that acorns played a significant role in human diets as far back as 6000 BC (1).

-However, acorns require special preparation methods—such as leaching—to reduce their high tannin content (2).
+However, acorns require special preparation methods, notably leaching, to reduce their naturally high tannin content (2).

-In current times, perhaps due to the lengthy preparation they need, acorns are not as popular as they once were as a food source.
+In current times, perhaps owing to the lengthy preparation process, acorns have lost some of their former popularity as a food source.

-However, they still play a role in some cuisines.
-For example, acorn jelly and acorn noodles are popular Korean dishes.
+That said, they still remain popular in certain cuisines.
+For example, in Korean cuisine, acorn jelly and acorn noodles are common foods.

 An ounce (28.35 gram) serving of acorns provides (3):